minibolt-guide/minibolt/index.md

 * **Take back your sovereignty.** Let your node validate your own Bitcoin transactions.
 No need to ask someone else to tell you what's happening in the Bitcoin network.
 * **Improve your privacy.** Connect your wallets to your node so that you no longer need to reveal their whole financial history to external servers.
 * **Be part of Lightning.** Run your own Lightning node for everyday payments and help building a robust, decentralized Bitcoin Lightning network.

-Did we mention that it's fun, as well?

 ![Bitcoin Network](images/bitcoin-network-small.png)